-The Group's land and buildings were valued on 31 December 2014 and 31 December 2013 by Peak Vision Appraisals Limited ("Peak Vision"), independent valuers not related to the Group.
+The Group's leasehold land and buildings were valued on 31 December 2015 and 31 December 2014 by Peak Vision Appraisals Limited ("Peak Vision"), an independent valuer not connected to the Group.

-The fair value of the leasehold land and buildings in Dalian of approximately HK\$8,995,000 (2013: HK\$8,838,000) was determined based on the market comparable approach that reflects recent transaction prices for similar properties, adjusted for differences in the nature, location and condition of the land and building under review.
+The fair value of the leasehold land and buildings in Dalian of approximately HK\$90,978,000 (2014: HK\$8,995,000) was determined based on the market comparable approach that reflects recent transaction prices for similar properties, adjusted for differences in the nature, location and condition of the land and building under review.

-The fair value of office buildings in Beijing was determined based on the income approach, where the market rentals of all lettable units of the properties were assessed and discounted at the market yield expected by investors for this type of properties.
-The market rentals were assessed by reference to the rentals achieved in the lettable units of the properties as well as other lettings of similar properties in the neighborhood.
-The market yield was determined by reference to the yields derived from analysing the sales transactions of similar properties in PRC and adjusted to take into account the market expectation from property investors to reflect factors specific to the Group's office building.
+The fair values of office buildings in Beijing were determined based on the income approach, where the market rentals of all lettable units of the properties were assessed and discounted at the market yield expected by investors for this type of properties.
+The market rentals were assessed by reference to the existing tenancies, rentals achieved in the lettable units of the properties as well as other lettings of similar properties in the neighbourhood.
+The market yield was determined by reference to the yields derived from analysing the sales transactions of similar properties in the PRC and adjusted to take into account the market expectation from property investors to reflect factors specific to the Group's office buildings.

-There has been no change from the valuation techniques used in the prior year.
+There has been no change to the valuation techniques used in the prior year.
 In estimating the fair value of the properties, the highest and best use of the properties is their current use.